davidnmora/oops-you-invented-react/blog-post.md

 Turns out your 💡 wasn't so great. 😥

-Then you squint at your code and something hits you -- you're doing 3 things over and over again:
+Then you squint at your code and something hits you -- you're doing 4 things over and over again:
 1. creating a DOM element of a certain type
 2. setting its properties
 3. inserting its children (if needed)
-4. appending it to a parent DOM element
+4. ... and appending it an parent element which already exists in the DOM

 So let's create a little library that abstract those 4 things!

-You imagine the API should look something like this, with properties ("props") like `class` listed as `className` so there's no collision with protected JS keywords:
+You imagine the API should look something like this, with properties like `class` listed as `className` to avoid collision with protected JS `class` keyword and CSS specified as an object with camelCase property names:

 ```javascript
 const props = {